Key takeaways

-If you currently use aSc Timetables — or have used it on a previous evaluation — and you are looking at modern alternatives, this page is for you.
-It is a fair comparison, not a takedown. aSc has been a reliable generator for many schools for years; this is about where its workflow patterns start to limit planning-led schools.
+If you currently use aSc Timetables, or have used it on a previous evaluation (see also best timetable software for vocational schools), and you are looking at modern alternatives, this page is for you.
+It is a fair comparison, not a takedown. aSc is a long-established automatic generator: its official site reports roughly 30 years on the market, use in 173 countries, and 150,000 schools (verify this independently before relying on vendor marketing claims; the school count is large enough that it is worth checking).

-The short version: aSc is generation-first.
-Smootables is planning-first.
+The short version: aSc starts from timetable data input and generation.
+Smootables is school year planning-first.
 The two product visions differ in where the data lives, when validation happens, and how planners stay in control.

-Where aSc still fits, where it limits planning-first schools
+Where does aSc still fit, and where does it limit planning-first schools?

 Where aSc still fits

-aSc's automatic generator is well known, the input model is familiar to planners with timetabling backgrounds, and the price point is competitive.
+aSc's automatic generator is long-established, the input model is familiar to planners with timetabling backgrounds, and official reseller pricing is a one-time licence per edition with later maintenance.

 Where it limits planning-first schools

-For vocational and career colleges, the gap between 'the generator works' and 'the plan is feasible' is where most of the planner time goes.
+For vocational college timetable software buyers, the gap between 'the generator works' and 'the plan is feasible' is where much of the planner time goes.

-Smootables shares the same idea — solver-based generation with hard and soft constraints — but starts earlier in the lifecycle.
+Smootables shares the same broad category as aSc Timetables: automatic generation with hard and soft constraints.
+It starts earlier in the lifecycle.
 The planning model holds academic years, terms, periods, courses, modules, pathways, workload, and individual student assignments.
-Generation runs against that model, so the validation step that catches infeasibility happens before the solve, not after.
+Generation runs against that model (see automatic school timetabling), so validation can catch likely infeasibility before the solve.
+For a step-by-step creation guide with Smootables workflow at each stage, see how to create a school timetable.

 | Dimension | aSc Timetables | Smootables |